-The ongoing management of the collection will be ensured by the Community Programs Coordinatora delegated Officer within the Community Engagement Team and will include the display or storage of artworks in secure and appropriate environmental conditions, regular condition report and auditing, and maintenance and restoration of any items deemed to require this.
+The ongoing management of the collection will be ensured by a delegated Officer within the Community Engagement Team and will include the display or storage of artworks in secure and appropriate environmental conditions, regular condition report and auditing, and maintenance and restoration of any items deemed to require this.

-The Community Programs Coordinatordelegated Officer -will ensure the safe, secure storage of collection items and ensure that the items are displayed and/or stored in appropriate environmental conditions.
+The delegated Officer will ensure the safe, secure storage of collection items and ensure that the items are displayed and/or stored in appropriate environmental conditions.

-The Community Programs Coordinatordelegated Officer will carry out annual condition reporting to ensure that the items are being housed adequately in order to prevent theft, damage, or deterioration.
+The delegated Officer will carry out annual condition reporting to ensure that the items are being housed adequately in order to prevent theft, damage, or deterioration.